 The Clock Is Ticking

-Trump’s 60-day deadline is rapidly approaching, but Congress can choose to extend it for 30 days.
-If lawmakers refuse to act – and if Trump ignores the deadline – Congressional Democrats may file a lawsuit against the administration.
+Trump’s 60-day deadline is rapidly approaching, and Congress may choose to extend it for 30 days. even if they don't, however, the president may not have much motivation to call it quits.
+If he doesn't, congressional Democrats may file a lawsuit against the administration.
 Rep. Ted Lieu (D-CA) said he is “absolutely in favor of a lawsuit,” but expressed concerns over whether they would have standing.
 “If we don't have standing, then it would mean that, basically, this law could never be enforced,” he noted.

 Trump is facing mounting pressure on two fronts: stalled negotiations with Iran and a looming legal fight at home.
 With the war powers deadline closing in and Tehran refusing to budge, the president appears to be in a pressure cooker that’s ready to erupt.